Diocese of Toledo, Ohio: 2010 to present

-Sex Abuse
+Sex abuse

+In 1988, Reverend Robert J. Fisher, then associate pastor at St. Rose Church in Perrysburg, pleaded guilty to sexual imposition and contributing to the sexual abuse of a minor.
+He was sentenced to 30 days in jail and four years of counseling.
+In 1992, Bishop Hoffman returned Fisher to active ministry.

-Bishop Hoffman was criticized for his handling of sexual abuse cases in the diocese, which had 11 lawsuits filed against it.
-In 1992, he placed Reverend Robert J. Fisher in active ministry after the latter admitted to molesting a 14-year-old girl and spent 30 days in prison.
-Hoffman suspended Fisher in 2002 due to "the media climate," but said he had no plans to remove other such priests.
+Following a new policy from the U.S. Conference of Catholic Bishops on priests convicted of sexual abuse, Hoffman permanently suspended Fisher and three other priests from ministry in 2002.
+Hoffman blamed "the media climate" for the new policy and said he had no plans to remove other such priests.
 He later declared, "My difficulty with zero tolerance is that the Gospel teaches reconciliation.
 We believe in forgiveness."

+The diocese announced in 2004 that it had settled 23 lawsuits by victims of sexual abuse by diocesan priests; the diocese would pay $1.19 million.

-On August 18, 2020, the Federal Bureau of Investigation (FBI) arrested Reverend Michael Zacharias, a diocesan priest, on charges of sex trafficking, coercion and enticement.
-Zacharias was accused of grooming and engaging in sexual conduct with minors since the late 1990s.
-On September 6, 2020, the Toledo Blade reported that there were flaws in the diocese's efforts to combat sex abuse, such as the lack of psychological evaluations.
+In August 2020, the Federal Bureau of Investigation (FBI) arrested Reverend Michael Zacharias, a diocesan priest, on charges of sex trafficking, coercion and enticement.
+Zacharias was accused of grooming and engaging in sexual conduct with three boys since the late 1990s.
+He introduced his victims to pain medications and heroin, then convinced them to engage in prostitution once they had developed drug dependencies.
+Zacharias was convicted in May 2023 of five counts of sex trafficking.

+In September 2020, the Toledo Blade reported that there were flaws in the diocese's efforts to combat sex abuse, such as the lack of psychological evaluations.